npm/package-json/README.md

 await pkgJson.load('./')
 ```

-Throws an error in case the `package.json` file is missing or has invalid
+Throws an error in case a `package.json` file is missing or has invalid
 contents.

 ---